 Three types of Malignant Skin Cancer

-Knowing the skin cancer facts can save your life.
+Knowing skin cancer facts can save your life.
 Skin cancer is the most common type of cancer in the United States.
-They typically occur due exposure to sun rays.
-Below are three most common types of skin cancer, each with unique characteristics:
+They typically occur due to exposure to sun rays.
+Below are three of the most common types of skin cancer, each with unique characteristics:

 - Basal cell cancer: Translucency is a keyword for this type as it often has a translucent to flesh type color, and it is the most treatable type of skin cancer.
 It is usually a raised bump and may have tiny visible blood vessels.
 They tend to form on the most common places of sun-exposed skin, like the face, neck, arms, shoulders and head.
 Many people mistake it for a sore that just won't heal.
 This type affects two million Americans a year.
 Most of the time it can be removed without even leaving a scar.

 - Squamous cell carcinoma: This type presents as a crusted red or scaly patch or bumps, which is a very rapid growing tumor and pain is a common characteristic.
 Bleeding and ulceration may occur and others may form a hard nodule.
-If left untreated it may form a large mass, however, it is treatable and not as serious as a melanoma.
+If left untreated it may form a large mass, however, it is treatable and not as serious as melanoma.

 - Melanoma carcinoma: This is the most serious skin cancer.
 Its appearance is asymmetrical, having an irregular border.
 The color (but usually brown to black) may vary and it is often greater than 6 mm in diameter.
 However, some are red, pink or fleshy colored and are referred to as amelanotic melanomas.
 They are more aggressive and may appear to be an atypical mole.
 If caught early it is treatable but while it is not the most common skin cancer, it causes more deaths.
 Sometimes it may appear on your head, in your hair or maybe on the back of your thigh, so it is not always caught early.
 Seeing a dermatologist for any unusual skin disease is essential.
 In 2010, the American Cancer Society reported about 68,130 melanomas were invasive, with about 38,870 in males and 29,260 in women.